PhillipDaum/nick-g/readme.md

 - I commented out stuff I do and also tried to comment out the spots in the code where you add the titles and content

 ## License
-TODO - Nick: you do this
+TODO:
-What kind of license do I need?
-I think that my GitHub repository has a Creative Commons or an MIT License
+1. What kind of license do I need?
+    - I think that my GitHub repository has a Creative Commons or an MIT License

 ## Contact
 dummy_email@gmail.com